Superactivation of the Asymptotic Zero-Error Classical Capacity of a Quantum Channel: Conclusions

 \section{Conclusions}

 Smith and Yard's result~\cite{graeme+jon} showed that the capacity of quantum channels to communicate quantum information behaves in the most surprising way conceivable: two channels with zero capacity for transmitting quantum information can nonetheless transmit quantum information when used together (\keyword{superactivation}).
-On the other hand, although it is very likely non-additive~\cite{Hastings}, the usual classical Shannon capacity of quantum channels cannot behave in this extreme way.
+On the other hand, although it may well be non-additive~\cite{Hastings}, the usual classical Shannon capacity of quantum channels cannot behave in this extreme way.

 However, in this work we have shown that the capacity of a quantum channel for transmitting classical information \emph{perfectly}, the zero-error classical capacity, exhibits the same surprising phenomenon as the quantum capacity: two channels with zero capacity for perfect transmission of classical information can nonetheless transmit classical information perfectly when used together.
 This is, to our knowledge, the first ever proven superactivation of a \emph{classical} capacity of a standard quantum channel.
 (Note that although the zero-error capacity of classical channels is non-additive, superactivation is impossible classically.)
 It shows that this remarkable feature of quantum channels, to allow communication when seemingly none should be possible, is not restricted to quantum information but also occurs for classical information.